 The VVB in charge of the verification must assess the compliance of each of the PAs with the selected methodology and the relevant rules set out in the Cercarbono's certification programme.

-An additionality analysis needs to be performed for the PAs that are intended to be added to the PoA, considering the potential baseline scenarios that correspond to the situation at the time of addition of the PAs.
+An additionality analysis must be performed for PAs that are intended to be added to the PoA, considering the potential baseline scenarios that correspond to the PoA status at the time of addition of the PAs.